error311/FileRise/README.md

 Place the files into your web server’s directory (e.g., `/var/www/html/filerise`).
 It can be in a subfolder (just adjust the `BASE_URL` in config as below).

 - **Composer Dependencies:** If you plan to use OIDC (SSO login), install Composer and run `composer install` in the FileRise directory.
 (This pulls in a couple of PHP libraries like jumbojett/openid-connect for OAuth support.)
-If you skip this, FileRise will still work, but OIDC login won’t be available.

 - **Folder Permissions:** Ensure the server can write to the following directories (create them if they don’t exist):